 Enoch walked with God and then God abducted him.
 He never returned home.
 Genesis the first book of the Bible has a long list of the patriarchs of the pre flood world.
 In this list the author casually passes over the seventh from Adam, Enoch, with a unique statement.

 Enoch walked with God, and he was not, for God took him.
 Genesis 5:24 ESV

 Enoch is unique here because Genesis lists the age when all the other patriarchs died, but Enoch was one day taken, gone, simply no longer around.
+Enoch being abducted by God is an odd way to end life.
+What does it mean that God took him?
 This word here “took” is a common word that can mean to carry away or fetch.
 But the word “took” used here also has a very personal meaning like we would say to be taken in marriage.
 God loved Enoch and just one day picked him up and said you are coming with me.

 In addition to being taken the simple sentence states that Enoch “walked” with God.
 Now we do not know if this means he physically walked with God to travel or if he simply lived a life that traveled where God would have him go.
 However we have a comparison for this word “walked” and that is Noah who also walked with God.

 These are the generations of Noah.
 Noah was a righteous man, blameless in his generation.
 Noah walked with God.
 Genesis 6:9 ESV

 God created us for relationship and He seeks out women and men who are willing to travel with him.
 God took note of Enoch in his generation and God saved humanity through Noah in Noah’s generation.
 While Noah maybe more famous than Enoch we now realize that Enoch walked with God before Noah did.
 In the Hall of Faith found in Hebrews 11 the Bible tells us more about Enoch.